rpm-software-management/dnf/doc/conf_ref.rst

     satisfiable.
 Enable this if you want to experience broken dependencies in the repositories firsthand.
 The default is False.

+``cachedir``
+    :ref:`string <string-label>`

+    Path to a directory used by various DNF subsystems for storing cache data.
+    Has a reasonable root-writable default depending on the distribution.
+DNF needs to be able to create files and directories at this location.

 .. _check_config_file_age-label:

 ``check_config_file_age``